Collaborative Care: Increasing Career Options for Mental Health Providers

-It’s estimated that only about 25% of the individuals suffering from depression and other common mental disorders are receiving the care they need.* This gap, coupled with the high costs associated with healthcare, has led many medical practices to adapt a collaborative approach to treatment—offering physical and behavioral health services, all under one roof.
+It’s estimated that only about 43% of the individuals suffering from depression and other common mental disorders are receiving the care they need.1 This gap, coupled with the high costs associated with healthcare, has led many medical practices to adapt a collaborative approach to treatment—offering physical and behavioral health services, all under one roof.

 Under the collaborative care model, primary care physicians, mental health providers, and case managers work together to care for patients.
 This collaborative approach helps to lower costs and ensure the services, medications, and treatments patients receive are well coordinated.
 As an added benefit, this model of healthcare has opened new doors for those contemplating a social work degree, counseling degree, or psychology degree—both in online learning and traditional higher education settings.

-The types of mental healthcare providers within a collaborative practice can vary, depending on the type of care needs, but might include professionals who hold an MS in Addiction Counseling, MS in Psychology, PhD in Social Work, Doctor of Social Work (DSW), or PhD in Psychology.
+The types of mental healthcare providers within a collaborative practice can vary, depending on the type of care needs, but might include professionals who hold an MS in Clinical Mental Health Counseling, Master of Social Work with a specialization in Advanced Clinical Practice, or a PhD in Clinical Psychology.
 By combining these highly trained behavioral health providers with a team of medical specialists, patients are more likely to receive care that might otherwise have been neglected.
 The result?
 Healthier individuals—both physically and mentally.